zengzzzzz/golang-trending-archive/README.md

 * 【2024-05-01】[appium / appium-inspector](https://github.com/appium/appium-inspector) - A GUI inspector for mobile apps and more, powered by a (separately installed) Appium server
 ## C

+* 【2024-05-24】[hmgle / graftcp](https://github.com/hmgle/graftcp) - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy.
 * 【2024-05-22】[rovertronic / Mario-Builder-64](https://github.com/rovertronic/Mario-Builder-64) - Mario Builder 64 is a Super Mario 64 ROM hack that allows you to create custom levels in-game.
 * 【2024-05-22】[Decompollaborate / rabbitizer](https://github.com/Decompollaborate/rabbitizer) - MIPS instruction decoder
 * 【2024-05-22】[PortAudio / portaudio](https://github.com/PortAudio/portaudio) - PortAudio is a cross-platform, open-source C language library for real-time audio input and output.